-Faculty and staff recognize that both the physical campus and the virtual learning spaces comprise a living learning laboratory, where the learning spaces and experiences they co-create seek to maximize the benefits of the rich cultural and natural setting of Royal Roads' campus, the West Shore, and other communities both virtual and physical.
+Faculty and staff recognize that both the physical campus and the virtual learning spaces comprise a living learning laboratory, where the learning spaces and experiences they cocreate seek to maximize the benefits of the rich cultural and natural setting of RRU's Victoria campus, the West Shore, and other communities, both virtual and physical.

-Royal Roads research takes place in physical locations online spaces, and via digital communication, as appropriate to the communities involved.
+RRU research takes place in physical locations, and online spaces, and via digital communication, as appropriate to the communities involved.
 We guard the personal knowledge and identities of others that are shared with us through the research process, and take care in preserving and sharing student and faculty research results.